ktorch/ktorch/docs/tensors.rst

    16 17 18 19
    20 21 22 23

-.. index:: tensor creation with output tensor given
+.. index::  tensor; creation using output tensor

 Using an output tensor:
 ^^^^^^^^^^^^^^^^^^^^^^^